xiaomingfuckeasylife/deepJava/ReadMe_interview.md

 * Map.Entry interface - This interface gives a map entry (key-value pair).
 HashMap in Java stores both key and value object, in bucket, as Entry object which implements this nested interface Map.Entry.
 * hashCode() -HashMap provides put(key, value) for storing and get(key) method forretrieving Values from HashMap.
 When put() method is used to store (Key, Value) pair, HashMap implementation calls hashcode on Key object to calculate a hash that is used to find a bucket where Entry object will be stored.
 When get() method is used to retrieve value, again key object is used to calculate a hash which is used then to find a bucket where that particular key is stored.
 * equals() - equals() method is used to compare objects for equality.
 In case of HashMap key object is used for comparison, also using equals() method Map knows how to handle hashing collision (hashing collision means more than one key having the same hash value, thus assigned to the same bucket.
 In that case objects are stored in a linked list.
 ![hashMap](https://qph.ec.quoracdn.net/main-qimg-8d490b416731e970856e0b051d904441-p)

+Though HashMap implementation provides constant time performance O(1) for get() and put() method but that is in the ideal case when the Hash function distributes the objects evenly among the buckets.
+But the performance may worsen in the case hashCode() used is not proper and there are lots of hash collisions.
+As we know now that in case of hash collision entry objects are stored as a node in a linked-list and equals() method is used to compare keys.
+That comparison to find the correct key with in a linked-list is a linear operation so in a worst case scenario the complexity becomes O(n).
+To address this issue in Java 8 hash elements use balanced trees instead of linked lists after a certain threshold is reached.
+Which means HashMap starts with storing Entry objects in linked list but after the number of items in a hash becomes larger than a certain threshold, the hash will change from using a linked list to a balanced tree, this will improve the worst case performance from O(n) to O(log n).

 （4）HashMap和Concurrent HashMap区别， Concurrent HashMap 线程安全吗， Concurrent HashMap如何保证 线程安全？